SherG/sherrieg/content/blog/boomers-work/index.md

 So I suppose I would regard energy -- at its root -- as beginning with a choice to exercise volition.

-But I concur with analytics maestro Avinash Kaushik who quipped "All data in aggregate is crap."
+But I concur with analytics maestro Avinash Kaushik who once quipped "All data in aggregate is crap."
 So "averages" collected on age groups are largely meaningless.

 They can simply spur us to focus on (and truly see) the individual and their merits rather than a blob-like stereotype.